I rent. Why do I need homeowners insurance?

 Why should I bother getting insurance?

 The amount that the company will pay is limited.
 You purchase a specified amount of personal property coverage, which is called the limit.
 The policy will have special limits, which are less than the overall property limit.
-Some common items that have special limits are cash, watercraft, and property used for “business purposes.”
+Some common items that have special limits are cash, watercraft, jewelry, guns and property used for “business purposes.”
 These exclusions and limits vary.
 You need to read your policy and/or talk to your insurance agent.